shikharsharma23/PrioirtyQueueHeap/README.md

 # PrioirtyQueueHeap
-Doctor Scheduling using Linked List and Priority Queue Implemented as Heap
+Doctor Appointment Scheduling using Linked List and Priority Queue Implemented as Heap This uses age as prioirty